 Therefore, we have created a jargon-busting glossary to explain terms used with eSIMs, remote SIM provisioning, and the IoT industry in general.

-Bootstrap Profile – A profile containing one or more Network Access Application, and associated Network Access Credentials which, when installed on an eUICC, enables access to the communication network(s), only to provide transport capability for eUICC management and profile management between the eUICC and an SM–SR.
+Bootstrap Profile – A profile containing one or more NAA (Network Access Application) and associated NAC (Network Access Credentials) which, when installed on an eUICC (eSIM), enables access to the communication network(s).
+The bootstrap profile provides transport capability for eUICC management and profile management between the eUICC and an SM–SR (Subscription Manager Secure Routing).

 Connectivity Parameters – A set of data (for example, SMSC address) required by the eUICC to open a communication channel (for example, SMS, HTTPS) on a dedicated network.